CourseKata Is Made Possible by the Efforts and Talents of Our Team.

 Adam Blake

-adamblake@ucla.eduAdam Blake is a Project Scientist at UCLA.
-He is interested in the factors that influence students' judgments, decisions, and strategies related to learning, and how instruction and learning materials can improve these behaviors.
+Adam Blake is the director of technology.
+As a researcher, he is interested in the factors that influence students' judgments, decisions, and strategies related to learning, and how instruction and learning materials can improve these behaviors.

 Claudia Sutter

-ccs3z@virginia.eduClaudia C. Sutter is a postdoctoral scholar at UCLA and visiting scholar at UVA.
+Claudia C. Sutter is the director of research.
 She is interested in understanding what drives students’ learning and engagement, how motivation affects learning behaviors and outcomes, and how educational environments shape students’ opportunities to reach their full potential.

 Alice Xu